Structure at infinity for shrinking Ricci solitons: Abstract

 \section{Abstract}

-The paper mainly concerns the structure at infinity for complete gradient shrinking Ricci solitons.
+This paper concerns the structure at infinity for complete gradient shrinking Ricci solitons.
 It is shown that for such a soliton with bounded curvature, if the round cylinder $\mathbb{R}\times \mathbb{S}^{n-1}/\Gamma$ occurs as a limit for a sequence of points going to infinity along an end, then the end is asymptotic to the same round cylinder at infinity.
-The result is then applied to obtain structural results at infinity for four dimension gradient shrinking Ricci solitons.
-It is previously known that such solitons with scalar curvature approaching zero at infinity must be smoothly asymptotic to a cone.
+This result is applied to obtain structural results at infinity for four dimensional gradient shrinking Ricci solitons.
+It was previously known that such solitons with scalar curvature approaching zero at infinity must be smoothly asymptotic to a cone.
 For the case that the scalar curvature is bounded from below by a positive constant, we conclude that along each end the soliton is asymptotic to a quotient of $\mathbb{R}\times \mathbb{S}^{3}$ or converges to a quotient of $\mathbb{R}^{2}\times \mathbb{S}^{2}$ along each integral curve of the gradient vector field of the potential function.
-For four dimensional K\"{a}hler Ricci solitons, stronger conclusion holds.
-Namely, they either are smoothly asymptotic to a cone or converge to a quotient of $\mathbb{R}^{2}\times \mathbb{S}^{2}$ at infinity.